IceHe/lib/java/cmd/javac.md

 - Specifies **where to find user class files and annotation processors.**
 - This class path overrides the user class path in the CLASSPATH environment variable.
-    - If `--class-path`, `-classpath`, or `-cp` aren’t specified, then the user class path is the current directory.
+    - If `--class-path`, `-classpath`, or `-cp` aren't specified, then the user class path is the current directory.
-    - If the `-sourcepath` option isn’t specified, then the user class path is also searched for source files.
+    - If the `-sourcepath` option isn't specified, then the user class path is also searched for source files.
-    - If the `-processorpath` option isn’t specified, then the class path is also searched for annotation processors.
+    - If the `-processorpath` option isn't specified, then the class path is also searched for annotation processors.

 `-d directory`